gumslone/tehybug/tehybug/README.md

 * TeHyBug 18650 Universal v1 (esp-01 based) and v2 (esp-m based)
 * Gumboard
 * or other tehybug boards with have audio jack connector for the sensors
+* It is also compatible with any other ESP8266/ESP8285 dev boards like wemos, lolin, nodemcu etc. See the pin mapping images.
+Only the indicator led will not work and the power saving mode with deep sleep will probably not work either.

 ## Port B (green) supported sensors:
 * BME680